acg-team/tral/easy_setup/README.md

 These installation scripts can be used on all Linux systems, but still require python3, pip, unzip and git.
 Please make sure you use a python version >= Python3.5.
-Per default TRAL and its external software will be installed in usr/local/bin.
+Per default TRAL and its external software will be installed in ``/usr/local/bin``.
 Then you may execute the scripts as root.
-If you wish to change this path you can adjust $INSTALLATION_PATH in configTRAL.cfg
+If you wish to change this path you can adjust ``$INSTALLATION_PATH`` in ``configTRAL.cfg``

-These setup scripts require python 3, pip, unzip, and git and run on any UNIX based operation system.
+These setup scripts require bash, python 3, pip, unzip, and git and run on any UNIX based operation system.
+To compile some of the software (HMMER) gcc, make and musl-dev is needed.
 If you like to work in a virtual environment you need to install the respective software (e.g. virtenv)

 ## Getting Started